 With our location nestled between the Chesapeake Bay and the Atlantic Ocean, it’s almost impossible not to be by the water wherever you are in Virginia Beach.
 In fact, being by, in or on the water is our way of life here, and we take full advantage of it – especially in the summer!

 Whether you’re in search of a physical challenge or just want to spend the day floating around, there’s no shortage of water-based adventures to be had along our coasts.
-Here, a roundup of some of our favorite ways to get out on the water in Virginia beach.
+Here is a roundup of some of our favorite ways to get out on the water in Virginia beach.

 Kayaking is by far one of the locals’ favorite ways to explore our diverse waterways and spend a leisurely day getting in touch with the city’s nautical nature.
 Whether you have your own kayak or opt to rent from a local outfitter, you’ll be in the water in no time, thanks to an array of convenient kayaking spots, from the ocean to the bay and everywhere in between.